Tahir-Tahirzade/Cr-ez-un-tableau-de-bord-dynamique-avec-Power-BI-pour-visualiser-l-avancement-de-projets-/README.md

 #  Create a dynamic dashboard with Power BI to visualize projects progress

 ## A.Overview of the Project:
-#### As a Data Analyst consultant at ESN Data, I was deployed to Sanitoral, an international dental care product manufacturing and marketing company, to undertake a data visualization mission.
-The dynamic dashboard was required to incorporate three roles, each with distinct authorization levels: CEO, Region Manager, and Country Manager.The client, Sanitoral, sought a solution for tracking project progress, identifying delays, and controlling performance within their Project Management Office.
+#### As a Data Analyst consultant at ESN Data, I was deployed to Sanitoral, an international dental care product manufacturing and marketing company, to undertake a data visualization mission. n collaboration with Sophie, the project manager at Sanitoral, I conducted an initial meeting to understand the company's needs.
+The outcome was a project scope document that served as a guiding document throughout the project.
+The identified challenges included the need for a dashboard to monitor project advancements, highlight delays, and ensure effective performance control for timely corrective actions.The dynamic dashboard was required to incorporate three roles, each with distinct authorization levels: CEO, Region Manager, and Country Manager.The client, Sanitoral, sought a solution for tracking project progress, identifying delays, and controlling performance within their Project Management Office.

 ## B.Steps: